seandstewart/bardly/pending/romances/the-tempest/11-player.md

 Know thine own meaning, but wouldst gabble like
 A thing most brutish, I endow'd thy purposes
 With words that made them known.
 But thy vile race,
-Though thou didst learn, had that in’t which good natures
+Though thou didst learn, had that in't which good natures
 Could not abide to be with; therefore wast thou
 Deservedly confined into this rock,
 Who hadst deserved more than a prison.

 **CALIBAN**
-You taught me language; and my profit on ‘t
+You taught me language; and my profit on 't
 Is, I know how to curse.
 The red plague rid you
 For learning me your language! ...

 **PROSPERO**
-… Hag-seed, hence!
+...
+Hag-seed, hence!
-Fetch us in fuel; and be quick, thou ‘rt best
+Fetch us in fuel; and be quick, thou 'rt best
 To answer other business.
-Shrug’st thou, malice?
+Shrug'st thou, malice?
-If thou neglect’st or dost unwillingly
+If thou neglect'st or dost unwillingly
-What I command, I’ll rack thee with old cramps,
+What I command, I'll rack thee with old cramps,
 Fill all thy bones with aches, make thee roar
-That beasts shall tremble at thy din. …
+That beasts shall tremble at thy din. ...

 **CALIBAN**
-… No, pray thee.
+...
+No, pray thee.

 *\[Aside]*
 I must obey: her art is of such power,